Mr-Farid/Pytest-Autograde-Template/README.md

 Create a program that...
 ## Specifications
-The input will be
+The input will be...

-The output should be
+Make sure the output is exactly what is described!
+The output must be...
 ## Examples
 Sample Input:
 ```Python